oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 For details, refer to the *[Quick Example on Intel CPU and GPU](https://intel.github.io/intel-extension-for-tensorflow/latest/examples/quick_example.html)* topic of the *Intel® Extension for TensorFlow** documentation.

-## Run the Sample Locally
+### Steps for Intel AI Tools Offline Installer

-These instructions demonstrate how to build and run a sample on a machine where you have installed the AI Kit.
+These instructions demonstrate how to build and run a sample on a machine where you have installed the Intel® AI Tools.
+If you have already set up the PIP or Conda environment and installed AI Tools go directly to Run the Script.

 > **Note**: If you have not already done so, set up your CLI
 > environment by sourcing  the `setvars` script in the root of your oneAPI installation.